 Vermont's state soil is thin stuff called "Tunbridge" which is described as being "20 to 40 inches deep over schist, gneiss, phyllite, or granite bedrock."

-Ah, a political soil invented by a committee and named after a tribe.
+Ah, a political soil invented by a committee and named after a native tribe.
 Of course.

 Maryland's state soil is something called "Sassafras" which is described as "a Benchmark and Hall of Fame soil series."
 Really?
 There's a Hall of Fame for soil?

 In truth, the Maryland dirt in which I dig defies all categorization.
 You may have good friable soil in a field, but 50 yards away will be a belt of trees and an area packed with cobbles and hard marl.
 A small ridge above the field may be of igneous rock so hard it could be used as an Easter Island hammer stone.
 Everywhere -- seemingly without rhyme or reason -- you will find broken pieces of shale mixed together like playing cards dropped by God Himself.
 What kind of soil have you got?
 We've got it all!

 I know about the soil in my neck of the woods from digging on it.
 This is not book knowledge.
 That said, I was rather pleased last night when I came across a web site with maps of Maryland soil by County, and with enough detail that I could identify the location of individual farms where I have been digging on the dogs.
 I cannot read much out of the maps yet, but I will drill a bit and see if I can sort it out.
 These maps, after all, are the back story of this land.